nicocamacho94/pfcs_efa/README.md

 ### The analysis scripts were written by Nicolas L. Camacho.

-### A link to the manuscript pre-print will be provided once it becomes available.
+### The manuscript pre-print can be found here: https://psyarxiv.com/29qh8/.

 ## Questions?